salimandre/Markov-Random-Fields/README.md

 <img src="img/test_with_ising_.png" width="90%">

-This observation is confirmed by the following plot which highlights how the two models converge to orignal image.
+This observation is confirmed by the following plot which highlights how the two models converge to original image.

 <img src="img/recovery_curves.png" width="60%">